GalloGio/IATA/src/customMetadata/Sis_Management_Type.ISPA.md

     &lt;ul&gt;
         &lt;li&gt;Corporate Registration (COI) - Certificate of registration&lt;/li&gt;
         &lt;li&gt;Shareholders List - Shareholding structure&lt;/li&gt;
-        &lt;li&gt;If the corporate documents are issued in any other language than French, English, Arabic, Italian or Spanish, please provide, in addition to the scanned copies of original documents, an official or notarized translation of the same.&lt;/li&gt;
+        &lt;li&gt;If the corporate documents are issued in any other language than French, English, Arabic, Italian, Spanish or Portuguese, please provide, in addition to the scanned copies of original documents, an official or notarized translation of the same.&lt;/li&gt;
     &lt;/ul&gt;
     &lt;/td&gt;
 &lt;/tr&gt;